+LECTURE 3: OVER-DAMPED BEAD ON A ROTATING HOOP, DIMENSIONAL ANALYSIS AND DIMENSIONLESS FORM OF EQUATIONS OF MOTION, INTRODUCTION TO 2-D SYSTEMS, UNIQUENESS OF SOLUTION AND PHASE SPACE TRAJECTORIES

+Contents

-LECTURE 3: OVER-DAMPED BEAD ON A ROTATING HOOP, DIMENSIONAL ANALYSIS AND DIMENSIONLESS FORM OF EQUATIONS OF MOTION, INTRODUCTION TO 2-D SYSTEMS, UNIQUENESS OF SOLUTION AND PHASE SPACE TRAJECTORIES Contents 1 Introduction 2 2 Over-damped bead on a rotating hoop 2.1 Equation of motion and simplification of the problem 5 3 Introduction to 2-D phase portrait3.1 Topological properties of 2-D phase portrait trajectories3.2 A second look at the over-damped bead on the rotating hoop dynamics Demonstration: (Over-damped) bead on a rotating hoop.
+T Intr oduction 4 2 Ove er-damped bead on a rotating hoop 2 2.1 Equation of motion and simplification of the problem 2 2.2 Bifurcation analysis of the simplified 1-D problem 5 2.3 Dimensional analysis of the full 2-D model, dimensionless form 7 3 Intr oduction to 2-D phase portrait 9 3.1 Topological properties of 2-D phase portrait trajectories 11 3.2 A second look at the over-damped bead on a rotating hoop dynamics 11

+Demonstration: Over-damped bead on a rotating hoop.

+1 Introduction

-1 Introduction We continue our discussion on bifurcation analysis of dynamical systems.
-A majority of time of this lecture will be spent on an analysis of a relatively intuitive mechanics problem-the over-damped bead on a rotating rigid hoop.
+We continue our discussion on bifurcation analysis of dynamical systems.
+A majority of time of this lecture will be spent on an analysis of a relatively intuitive mechanics problem-an over-damped bead on a rotating rigid hoop.
 This problem provides an example of a bifurcation in a Newtonian mechanical system.
 It also illustrates the subtleties involved in replacing Newton's law, which is a second-order equation, by a simpler first-order equation.